 The best way to extend the life of your shoes is to rotate your shoes.
 Try to let your shoes rest at least 1 day after each wear.
 They will keep their shape better, and the leather won't crack.
-See it as an opportunity to add variety to your looks and/or to buy more nice shoes.

 Add an outsole